Limited overs cricket

 Limited overs cricket, also known as white ball cricket, is a version of the sport of cricket in which a match is generally completed within one day.
-There are a number of formats, including List A cricket (8-hour games), Twenty20 cricket (3-hour games), and 100-ball cricket (2.5 hours).
+There are a number of formats, including List A cricket (8-hour games), Twenty20 cricket (3-hour games), 100-ball cricket (2.5 hours) and T10 cricket (1.5 hour games).
 The name reflects the rule that in the match each team bowls a set maximum number of overs (sets of 6 legal balls), usually between 20 and 50, although shorter and longer forms of limited overs cricket have been played.

 The concept contrasts with Test and first-class matches, which can take up to five days to complete.
 One-day cricket is popular with spectators as it can encourage aggressive, risky, entertaining batting, often results in cliffhanger endings, and ensures that a spectator can watch an entire match without committing to five days of continuous attendance.